anuragpekka/Healthcare-chatbot/README.md

 	newgrp docker

 # 6. Configure EC2 as self-hosted runner:
-    setting>actions>runner>new self hosted runner> choose os> then run command one by one
+    In Github repo goto: setting>actions>runner>new self hosted runner> choose os> then run command one by one in EC2

 # 7. Setup github secrets: